marlonscloud/vending-machine/README.md

 - A service called IProductsDomain is initialized in Program.cs (line 8)
 - The Home Controller injects the IProductsDomain and uses this domain to get all products
+- Models > ProductViewModel contains the Name and Price of each product, since this is a demo project, the ID is generated dynamically upon retrieving the ProductId (as a GUID)
+- The list of Products is then passed as a ViewModel to the Razor view so that it can be strongly typed within the view